You may be a hardCORE gym junkie, but do you know how to engage your core muscles?

 - Strong abdominals are also necessary for good balance and stability which is especially important when moving through midlife and on.
 Falls get more serious as you age.

 - Amazingly, around 50% of Americans have had problems with their lower back for prolonged periods.
-Although there are many causes of back pain, keeping the weight down, exercising in general with a certain emphasis on a strong core will help with lower back pain.
+There are many causes of back pain, keeping the weight down, and exercising in general with a certain emphasis on a strong core will help with lower back pain.

 Improving your core is not about getting six-pack abs.
 It would be like coaching only one player in your basketball team.
 You need to engage all layers of your stomach, mid, and lower back.

-We think of biceps and quads as being a typical muscle group but they come in all shapes and sizes.
-And the core is made up of 4 groups of abdominal muscles that together manage all the functions that provide all the benefits.
+We think of bulging biceps and quads as being typical muscle but muscle groups come in all shapes and sizes.

 The transverse abdominis, for example, is a sheath of muscle that goes around the waist acting as a stabilizer for the core.
-It extends from the ribcage to the pelvic girdle.
+It extends from the ribcage to the pelvic floor muscles.

-The 2 sets of obliques are a diagonal arrangement that is engaged in the twisting motion of the torso.
+2 sets of muscles that form the internal and external obliques are a diagonal arrangement that is engaged when the torso is involved in a twisting motion.

 And the “6-pack” or rectus abdominis control bending backward and forward.

 A core workout is not the whole story.
-It’s important to do them correctly.
+It’s important to exercise them correctly.

 How to Engage Your Core Properly